mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 ## Actively working on

-- Write up potential solutions for Installation Improvements
+-

+## 2023-07-14

 - Write up project for Installation Improvement
-- Send out an email for solutions to simplify install.
+- Sync with varsha
+- Sync with Kriti
+- Created issues for Installation Improvements 0.1.3 project

+## 2023-07-14

+- Update the Installation Project proposal
+- Had a sync call with Brent
+- Took a day off

 ## 2023-07-13